axibase/atsd/rule-engine/window.md

 ### `time` Windows

 Time-based windows store samples received within the specified time interval.
-There is no limit to the number of sample stored in time-based windows.
+There is no limit to the number of samples stored in time-based windows.

 The start of the interval is initially set to current time minus the window length, and is constantly incremented as time passes, thus these windows are sometimes referred to as **sliding** windows.
 If the timestamp of the incoming command is equal to or greater than the window start time, the command is added to the window.